ElektraInitiative/libelektra/doc/help/kdb-stash.md

 ```
 kdb set user/x foo
 #>
-#> Create a new key user/x with string foo
+#> Create a new key user/x with string "foo"

 kdb mount a.ini /a
 kdb mount